Museum Events and Booking Assistant (Part Time, Fixed Term)

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Fixed-term: The funds for this post are available for two years with a possibility of extension subject to project status and funding.
+Fixed-term: The funds for this post are available for two years.

 Applications are welcome from internal candidates who would like to apply for the role on the basis of a secondment from their current role in the University.